To juice or not to juice? In the past few years, the craze has swept across the world with more and more people hopping on the juicing bandwagon.

 While most myths of juicing are about juice’s myriad of superpowers, some myths are more negative.
 Because there are so many ill-founded claims out there, some people assume that juicing is a complete hoax.
 You’ve probably heard a few people claiming that there aren’t any proven benefits of juicing.

-This doesn’t mean that drinking juice in moderation is a bad thing.
-If you include a glass of freshly pressed juice in a healthy, balanced diet, you will infuse your body with more nutrients and you will reap the benefits.
-However, if you follow a strict juicing diet in the belief that your weight and health will improve, you will likely be disappointed.
+For instance, drinking juice can retain some of the antioxidants that are found in the fruit; however, this doesn't mean that the juice is better than consuming the whole version of the food.
+There is no evidence to suggest that juicing is superior to eating fruit and vegetables in the first place.
+However, this doesn’t mean that drinking juice in moderation is a bad thing.
+If you include a glass of freshly pressed juice in a healthy, balanced diet, you will provide your body with more nutrients and the associated benefits.
+But, if you follow a strict juicing diet in the belief that your weight and health will improve, you will likely be disappointed.

-As with most things, health and wellbeing is all about being balanced - we recommend consuming a variety of nutrients in moderation.
-We hope that by clarifying the origin of some of these common juicing health myths, you will be able to make informed decisions that are based on scientific fact.
+As with most things, health and well being is all about moderation.
+We hope that by clarifying the origin of some of these common juicing health myths, you will be able to make informed decisions when you reach for that glass of your favorite juice.